-All organisations in all sectors have been or will soon be creating digital materials.
-They may be created as part of their organisational records, they may be created by digitising non-digital collections in order to enhance access to them, or they may be created digitally (born digital).
+All organisations in all sectors have been creating digital materials.
+They may be created as part of their organisational records, they may be created by digitising non-digital collections in order to enhance access to them, or they may be created digitally (“born digital”).
 However, they come into being, they will need to be managed as early as possible in their life-cycle, preferably at the design stage, but if not as soon as practicable thereafter, if they are to remain accessible as long as they are required.
-Practical experience and expertise in this area is still scarce so there is a clear need for guidance to ensure that the significant opportunities are not overwhelmed by the equally significant threats.
+Practical experience and expertise in this area is still relatively limited so there is a clear need for guidance to ensure that the significant opportunities are not overwhelmed by the equally significant threats.

-Given this conjunction of factors, it seemed timely to embark on a handbook which aimed at both identifying good practice in creating and managing and preserving digital materials and also providing a range of practical tools to help with that process.
-Although there are still challenges, we can point to many examples of good practice and to suggest ways in which institutions can begin to address digital preservation.
-By providing a strategic overview of the key issues, discussion and guidance on strategies and activities, and pointers to key projects and reports, the handbook aims to provide guidance for institutions and individuals and a range of tools to help them identify and take appropriate actions.
+This Handbook aims to identify good practice in creating, managing and preserving digital materials and also to provide a range of practical tools to help with that process.
+Although there are still challenges, we can point to many examples of good practice and suggest ways in which institutions can begin to address digital preservation.
+By providing a strategic overview of the key issues, discussion and guidance on strategies and activities, and pointers to key projects and reports, the Handbook aims to provide guidance for institutions and individuals and a range of tools to help them identify and take appropriate actions.

 Audience and purpose

 Digital preservation has many parallels with traditional preservation in matters of broad principle but differs markedly at the operational level and never more so than in the wide range of decision makers who play a crucial role at various stages in the lifecycle of a digital resource.
-Consequently, this handbook is aiming at a very broad audience.
-In the first instance it is intended to provide guidance to institutions at national, regional and local levels who are involved in or contemplating creation and/or acquisition of digital materials.
-Within those institutions, the handbook is aiming at both administrators and practitioners and is accordingly structured to include a mix of high level strategic overviews and detailed guidance.
-In addition, the handbook is aimed at service providers who may be in a position to provide all or part of the services needed to preserve digital materials.
+Consequently, this Handbook is aiming at a very broad audience.
+In the first instance it is intended to provide guidance to institutions at international, national, regional and local levels who are involved in or contemplating creation and/or acquisition of digital materials.
+Within those institutions, the Handbook is aiming at both administrators and practitioners and is accordingly structured to include a mix of high level strategic overviews and detailed guidance.
+In addition, the Handbook is aimed at service providers who may be in a position to provide all or part of the services needed to preserve digital materials.
 It is also relevant to funding agencies who will need to be aware of the implications of the creation of digital materials.
 Finally, it will be of interest to data creators whose involvement in the preservation of their digital materials is still crucial, despite being restricted by the overarching business needs of their organisation.

-The handbook fully recognises that these groups may have different interests and involvement with digital materials at different times.
+The Handbook fully recognises that these groups may have different interests and involvement with digital materials at different times.
 By adopting the life-cycle approach to digital preservation it aims to help identify dependencies, barriers, and mechanisms to assist communication and collaboration between these communities.

 The broad issues associated with digital preservation are global in nature and examples of good practice, research activity and sources of advice and guidance have been drawn from around the world.
 However, there is a UK focus in terms of the background to the study and some examples, e.g. legislation, are UK specific.
-The text of the handbook will indicate a UK focus whenever relevant.
-It is still hoped that the handbook will be relevant to an international audience as many of the models and references provided are not UK based and are in any case applicable to any country.Wherever their country of origin, the users of the handbook will need to tailor it to their specific needs.
+The text of the Handbook will indicate a UK focus whenever relevant.
+It is still hoped that the Handbook will be relevant to an international audience as many of the models and references provided are not UK based and are in any case applicable to any country.
+Whatever their country of origin, the users of the Handbook will need to tailor it to their specific needs.

-The overall theme of the handbook is that while the issues are complex and much remains to be clarified (and may never be definitively resolved), there is nevertheless much that has already been achieved and much that can be undertaken immediately by all involved in creating and/or acquiring digital materials.
+The overall theme of the Handbook is that while the issues are complex and much remains to be clarified (and may never be definitively resolved), there is nevertheless much that has already been achieved and much that can be undertaken immediately by all involved in creating and/or acquiring digital materials.
 This activity will help to protect the initial investment in digital materials creation and offer considerably improved prospects for the long-term.

 Future development and support